So you want to know how to unclog a drain without Drano? You’re not alone.

 A long time ago our bathroom drain was in need of some major help.
 It was moving slower than a turtle napping.
-And of course, whenever you have drain issues you are stuck with gross bathtubs and sinks that just slowly gather every little hair, dirtball, and other nasty stuff that’s floating around.
+And of course, whenever you have slow drain issues you are stuck with gross bathtubs and sinks that just slowly gather every little hair, dirt ball, and other nasty stuff that’s floating around.

-The power of Baking Soda and Vinegar
+The Power of Baking Soda and Vinegar

-I’m pretty sure baking soda and vinegar are like the Batman and Robin of natural cleaning.
+I’m pretty sure baking soda and white vinegar are like the Batman and Robin of natural cleaning.
 I mean, combined these two are almost unstoppable.

 When we had our bathtub issue my husband said he’d take care of it.
 And I let him.
 I was so grossed out by the whole thing (kind of an OCD neat freak, okay) that I didn’t even care what methods he used… I just wanted it fixed.
-(Clearly this was before my total hippie transformation.)
+(Clearly, this was before my total hippie transformation.)